afmire877/clinic-prospecting/INSTALLATION.md

 2. Click the extension icon in the toolbar
 3. Click "Copy Page as llms.txt"
 4. The page content will be copied to your clipboard in llmstxt.org format
+5. The extension will display the estimated token count of the copied content

 ## Features